Solutions · Use case

 Logistics

-Generative AI for exception handling, document extraction, and customer-comms automation across TMS / WMS surfaces.
+Generative AI for exception handling, document extraction, and customer-comms across TMS / WMS surfaces.

 - 07